gabrie30/ghorg/README.md

 ## Known issues

 - When cloning if you see something like `Username for 'https://gitlab.com': ` and the run won't finish.
+Make sure you have correctly set your token on the commandline, in your ghorg conf, or in your oskeychain.
+If this does not work, try cloning via ssh (--protocol=ssh).
+If this still does not resolve your issue you can try following the process below.

+  1. Make sure that you can clone using SSH with no username/password using "git clone git@gitlab.com:xxx/yyy/zzz.git" (replace the link to the correct git file).
+If you can't clone or it requires a password, fix this problem first (unrelated to ghorg)
+  2. In "git config", make sure that the email is correct
+  3. Delete all files and folders (git repos) in the ghorg directory
+  4. Run ghorg once again using -t (the gitlab personal access token, new tokens start with "glpat-"), --scm=gitlab --protocol=ssh

-Make sure your token is in the osxkeychain, see the troubleshooting section for how to set this up.
-If this does not work or you are not on mac try cloning via ssh (--protocol=ssh).
-If this still does not resolve your issue you will need to update your git configs to match below, be sure to update the `gitlab.mydomain.com` portion
+  If this still does not resolve your issue you will need to update your git configs to match below, be sure to update the gitlab.mydomain.com portion

   ```
   git config --global url."git@gitlab.mydomain.com:".insteadOf http://gitlab.mydomain.com/